 Non-profit Food Premises

 Different rules apply to licensing of non-profit organisations.

 Non-profit organisations need a licence when meals are served 12 or more times in a financial year.
 A meal is food that is meant to be eaten at a table with cutlery.
 Examples of a meal are:

 - curries and stir-fry,

 Examples of food that is not a meal:

 - pie and sausage roll,

 - soup in a cup.

 You may not need a licence for these activities but all non-profit organisations still need to comply with the Food Act 2006.
-You can find more information in Queensland Health's Food safety in non-profit organisations.
+You can find more information at Queensland Health's website here .